National Contest

 The NHD National Contest kicks off with a Welcome Ceremony to greet students and celebrate their hard work.
 Students then compete over several days in preliminary and final rounds.

 The Awards Ceremony on the final day opens with a Parade of Affiliates, where students from every affiliate march and show off their local pride, much like during the Olympics.
-Watch the recorded 2023 Awards Ceremony at nhd.org/awardsceremony or view the photos here.
+Watch the recorded 2024 Awards Ceremony at nhd.org/awards-ceremony.

-Beyond the NHD National Contest, students can check out Washington, D.C. by participating in our NHD-Explore program.
+Beyond the NHD National Contest, students can check out Washington, D.C.
 There are many options, including museums and other historical sites, where students can learn about new topics for the upcoming year’s theme.

 Registration

-Student and teacher registration for the National Contest will open April 10 at 12:00 p.m.
-ET and will close on Tuesday, May 14, 2024 at 11:59 p.m.
+Student and teacher registration for the National Contest will open on April 9 at 12:00 p.m.
+ET and close on Tuesday, May 13, 2025, at 11:59 p.m.
 ET.
-Continue to check this page for additional National Contest information (registration instructions, shipping to contest, travel information, parking at UMD, and more).
+Continue to check this page for additional National Contest information (registration instructions, shipping to the contest, travel information, parking at UMD, and more).

 Refund Policy